teddyling/RecipeNE/README.md

 This website utilizes the **Nats Streaming Server** to facilitate communication between microservices.

+To obtain the Docker image of each individual service, please visit my [Docker Hub repository](https://hub.docker.com/repositories/lingta)
 ## Feedback
 If you encounter any issues (typos, bugs, etc.) while using RecipeNE, please send the problems to my email at teddy199708091@gmail.com.
+Thank you very much!